Principal Investigator

 Professor

-Dr. Tian earned his B.S. and M.S. degrees in chemistry from Fudan University in Shanghai, China, and then went on to receive his A.M. and Ph.D. degrees in physical chemistry from Harvard University in 2010.
+Dr. Tian received his Ph.D. degree in physical chemistry from Harvard University in 2010.
 With a desire to broaden his knowledge in biomedical sciences, Dr. Tian completed a postdoctoral program at both MIT and Harvard Medical School.
 Dr. Tian is now a professor in the physical chemistry division.
 His current research focuses on semiconductor-enabled fundamental understanding of subcellular biophysics, the studies of dynamics at the soft-hard interfaces, and nature-inspired systems for translational medicine.
 He has benefited greatly from working with a remarkable group of dedicated scientists, engineers, and medical doctors.
 His goal at the University of Chicago is to convey to his students and postdocs the same passion, drive, insight, and work ethic that his mentors instilled in him.

 Dr. Tian received the 2023 Faculty Award for Excellence in Graduate Teaching and Mentoring from the University of Chicago in recognition of his dedicated efforts in teaching and mentoring.
 In addition to mentoring graduate students and postdoctoral scholars, Dr. Tian has also worked with numerous undergraduate and high school students.
 The young scientists from the Tian lab have become a Barry Goldwater Scholar, a Stamps Scholar, a Beckman Scholar, an Astronaut Scholar, multiple Science Talent Search (STS) semi-finalists and one STS finalist, and an International Chemistry Olympiad gold medalist.